aescarias/lotta-dev/src/content/posts/py-on-win-the-right-way.md

 > The "embeddable" Windows releases are standalone redistributable versions of Python designed to be included as a runtime in other applications.
 >
 > Each release also used to provide a web-based Windows installer that installed Python via the network.
 They were seemingly discontinued, however, due to low adoption.
+>
+> It's worth noting that releases of Python in the "security fixes only" stage only ship Python releases in source form only.
+No installers are made.

 ## Installing Python